 Skip to main content

-After fine-tuning your model, you’ll need to deploy it to make it available for inference.
-Fireworks supports two deployment patterns depending on your use case:
+After fine-tuning your model on Fireworks, deploy it to make it available for inference.

 You can also upload and deploy LoRA models fine-tuned outside of Fireworks.
 See importing fine-tuned models for details.